semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

     $ sem version
     v0.6.1

-Your actual output might be different on your machine.
+Your output might be different.

-Additionally, the `sem version` command does not work with the `-f` flag and does not create any additional output when used with the `-v` flag.
+Additionally, the `sem version` command cannot be used with the `-f` flag and does not create any additional output when used with the `-v` flag.

 ### sem help